pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 </Accordion>

 ## Unreachable Site

 <Accordion title="We ran into an unexpected issue with Autopilot because the site could not be loaded in the Dev environment." id="unreachable-site" icon="info-sign">

 ### Issue

-Failed to get a `200 OK` reponse from the homepage of the Dev environment.
+Failed to get a `200 OK` response from the homepage of the Dev environment.

 ### Solution